-- (a) Patients being involuntarily committed to a medical facility for treatment must be accompanied by a law enforcement officer to release custody of the patient.
-A law enforcement officer is not required to accompany the voluntary commitment patient. - (b) If transporting a stable patient from a failed suicide attempt, and who is not in custody of law enforcement, the patient may be transported to the facility of choice. - (c) If transporting an unstable patient from a failed suicide attempt, the paramedics will transport the patient to the appropriate facility for treatment and stabilization. - (d) If transporting a patient in custody of law enforcement, the patient will be transported to the appropriate facility for treatment with law enforcement on board.
+- (a) Patients being involuntarily committed to a medical facility for treatment must be accompanied by a law enforcement officer in the ambulance with the patient.
+A law enforcement officer is not required to accompany the voluntary commitment patient. - (b) If transporting a stable patient from a failed suicide attempt, and who is not in custody of law enforcement, the patient may be transported to the facility of choice. - (c) If transporting an unstable patient from a failed suicide attempt, the providers will transport the patient to the appropriate facility for treatment and stabilization. - (d) If transporting a patient in custody of law enforcement, the patient will be transported to the appropriate facility for treatment with law enforcement on board.